Alesund is probably the most beautiful city in Norway, situated on islands and a peninsula, and with a unique architecture in Jugend style.

 And then, like all of a sudden, it all opens up like a widescreen picture, showing an amazing view over the town and the surrounding islands.

 From the city park there are stairs leading up to the viewpoint, and many tourists takes this walk.
+It seems like the stairs will be closed during the 2014-season because of repair work.
 You can also go by sightseeingbus from the bus station, or by the small, city train.

 Just outside the inner, city centre, the streets are getting steep and narrow.
 That in combination with the many beautiful buildings is adding a charming impression, which again is giving the town it's unique identity.

 climate in Alesund is relatively mild, but from time to time, during